dreamwieber/noise-trigger/README.markdown

 Demonstrates basic user interaction with a Core Audio thread.
 A class member of the viewController 'keyDown' is made public, so that it can accessed in the channel block without Objective-C accessors.
 The UI can remain object oriented, and use the standard dot accessor for the property, IBActions, etc.

 Run:
+        git submodule init
         git submodule update

-...from the project directory.
+Drag TheAmazingAudioEngine/TheAmazingAudioEngine.xcproject into your project.
+Xcode will prompt you to convert to a workspace.
 Use the .xcworkspace file to build and run the project.